 Visits and Residentials

-We enhance each Learning Challenge with trips and in school visitors to stimulate learning and further embed the children’s understanding.
+We enhance our curriculum with trips and in school visitors to stimulate learning and further embed the children’s understanding.

 Places of Worship Visits